swiftlang/swift-evolution/proposals/0350-regex-type-overview.md

 }
 ```

+### Cancellation

+Regex is somewhat different from existing standard library operations in that regex processing can be a long-running task.
+For this reason regex algorithms may check if the parent task has been cancelled and end execution.

 ### On severability and related proposals

 The proposal split presented is meant to aid focused discussion, while acknowledging that each is interconnected.
 The boundaries between them are not completely cut-and-dry and could be refined as they enter proposal phase.

 Accepting this proposal in no way implies that all related proposals must be accepted.
 They are severable and each should stand on their own merit.

 ## Source compatibility